-Okay, we all buy olive oil but most of the time we do not know why we are choosing the one we are choosing.
-Typically, there are four different olive oils on the shelf.
+We all buy olive oil, but most of the time we do not know why we are choosing the one we are choosing.
+Typically, there are four different olive oils on the grocery store shelf.
 Olive oil has many health benefits.
 It contains small amounts of Vitamins E and K and plenty of beneficial fatty acids.
 After picking apart the common four, the Nourish team knows what to choose!
 We hope this is helpful to you too.

 1. Extra Virgin Olive Oil: This one is going to be the most expensive.
 It is the highest polyphenol content and delivers a distinct olive oil taste.
 Polyphenols are one of the many health-protective antioxidants that are found in extra virgin olive oil.

 2. Virgin Olive Oil: this is a poor second choice, it goes through harsher processing methods.
 It is lower in polyphenols and not as delicious.